veracode/scan_health/README.md

 ## Key Features ✅

 * Identification of configuration issues and recommendations for improvements
-* Outputs to the console and also optionally JSON
+* Outputs a summary to the console and also optionally a full listing in JSON
 * Returns exit code 1 if there are any high severity issues found when using `-error-on-high-severity` flag
 * Set `-previous-scan=true` to run checks against the previous scan.
 We may make this the default at some point in the future